Learn About The Law

 (b) be female, if practicable.

-(5) If restraints are authorized under Subsection (1) or (2), a written record of the decision and use of the restraints shall be made that includes:
+(6) If a correctional staff member authorizes restraints under Subsection (2) or (3), the correctional staff member shall make a written record of the authorization and use of the restraints that includes:

-(a) the correctional staff member's determination on the use of restraints;
+(a) an explanation of the grounds for the correctional staff member's authorization on the use of restraints;

 (a) shall be retained by the correctional facility for five years;